 By Kathleen Krull, Illustrated by Boris Kulikov

 Benjamin Franklin was a famous inventor and multitasker.
 He’s best remembered as one of America’s Founding Fathers.
 But he was also a scientist.
-And his experiments led to important discoveries about the nature of electricity.
+His experiments led to important discoveries about the nature of electricity.
 He famously demonstrated that electricity and lightning are one in the same.

 John, Paul, George & Ben